-- Q. What if a student-athlete has trouble providing an adequate urine specimen?
+Q. What if a student-athlete has trouble providing an adequate urine specimen?
 Can the student-athlete leave and come back later?
-What if the team has to leave and a student-athlete is still in drug testing? - A. A student-athlete cannot be released from the drug-testing site until an adequate specimen is provided, no matter how long it takes. - If the rest of the team must depart the championship site prior to a student-athlete completing drug testing, an institutional representative must stay with the student-athlete. - A coach should check with the drug-testing site coordinator for information regarding transportation back to the student-athlete's hotel. - If the student-athlete and/or institution incur additional expenses because of the delay in drug testing (e.g., hotel, transportation back to campus), the institution may request reimbursement from the NCAA. - Q. Will the student-athlete or the institution be reminded of their drug-testing obligation if they defer testing until later that session or day? - A. No. Once the student-athlete and the institutional representative have signed the drug-testing notification form, it is their obligation to arrive at the drug-testing site at the appropriate time. - Q. What if we play a late-night game (10 p.m. or later start, local time)? - A. The NCAA's late-night drug-testing policy only pertains to team championships. - An institution may defer drug testing until the next morning if their game begins at 10 p.m. or later, local time. - The decision to defer drug testing applies to the entire team and must be determined by the institution immediately after the game and the deferred test must start before 10 a.m., local time, the next day. - An institutional representative must be present at the collection facility the next morning to identify selected student-athletes. - Q. Must a coach or other institutional representative accompany each student-athlete to the drug-testing site? - A. For Team Championships: Yes.
+What if the team has to leave and a student-athlete is still in drug testing?

+- A. A student-athlete cannot be released from the drug-testing site until an adequate specimen is provided, no matter how long it takes. - If the rest of the team must depart the championship site prior to a student-athlete completing drug testing, an institutional representative must stay with the student-athlete. - A coach should check with the drug-testing site coordinator for information regarding transportation back to the student-athlete's hotel. - If the student-athlete and/or institution incur additional expenses because of the delay in drug testing (e.g., hotel, transportation back to campus), the institution may request reimbursement from the NCAA.

+- Q. Will the student-athlete or the institution be reminded of their drug-testing obligation if they defer testing until later that session or day? - A. No. Once the student-athlete and the institutional representative have signed the drug-testing notification form, it is their obligation to arrive at the drug-testing site at the appropriate time. - Q. What if we play a late-night game (10 p.m. or later start, local time)? - A. The NCAA's late-night drug-testing policy only pertains to team championships. - An institution may defer drug testing until the next morning if its game begins at 10 p.m. or later, local time. - The decision to defer drug testing applies to the entire team and must be determined by the institution immediately after the game and the deferred test must start before 10 a.m., local time, the next day. - An institutional representative must be present at the collection facility the next morning to identify selected student-athletes. - Q. Must a coach or other institutional representative accompany each student-athlete to the drug-testing site? - A. For Team Championships: Yes.
 An institutional representative must be at the collection station to certify the identity of each student-athlete.
-The institutional representative must remain in the collection station until all student-athletes have completed their drug test. - A. For Individual/Team Championships: It depends.
-If the student-athlete has deferred drug testing until later that day, an institutional representative must be at the collection station to certify the identity of each studentathlete before the student-athlete will be allowed to check in.
-Otherwise, the official drug-testing courier will accompany the student-athlete to drug testing.
+The institutional representative must remain in the collection station until all student-athletes have completed their drug test.